smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnAppRegistered/index.md

     * `CreateWindow`
     * `GetInteriorVehicleData`

-If HMI responds with any kind of error or does not respond to any requests sent during resumption, SDL must revert already restored data with appropriate RPCs:
+If HMI responds with any kind of error or does not respond to any requests, or responds with success result code but failed to subscribe to interior vehicle data for a RC module sent during resumption, SDL must revert already restored data with appropriate RPCs:
     * `DeleteCommand`
     * `DeleteSubMenu`
     * `DeleteInteractionChoiceSet`